 Is there any type of “guarantee” you can offer me?

 Yes.
 We guarantee that you will be satisfied with your purchase from WHI.
 Should you have a problem with a machine, simply drop us a line via telephone or email, and we’ll respond to you as soon as possible, to determine how we can be of service, and to make sure you’re happy with your tools.

 Will these machines be produced in limited numbers?

 Of course, after all, we are human.
 We’re not quite sure just how many of each will be made, but as we learn from our mistakes, and from each other, we will be forced to introduce frame designs that implement new theories.
 This is a learning process for us and machine building is our passion.
-Our goal is not to flood the market with mass-produced pieces of garbage that folks can’t use every day, but to mature and move forth in our craft.
+Our goal is not to flood the market with mass-produced pieces of garbage that folks can’t use every day, but to mature and move forth in our craft slowly over time.